Targeted free energy estimation via learned mappings: Introduction

 Free energy estimation is of central importance in the natural sciences.
 Accurate estimation of free energies, however, is challenging, as many systems are out of reach of experimental methods and analytic theory.
 Computer-based estimation has thus emerged as a valuable alternative.
 Successful application areas of in-silico free energy estimation span industry and scientific research, including drug discovery \cite{shirts2010}, condensed matter physics~\cite{Auer2001}, materials science~\cite{Damasceno2012}, structural biology~\cite{Curk2018}, and the effects of mutagenesis~\cite{Hauser2018:CommBio}.
 Because of its importance and wide ranging applications, computer-based free energy estimation has been an active field of research for decades~\cite{cchipot07:molsim}.

 At the core of many state-of-the-art estimators~\cite{Shirts2008} lies the free energy perturbation (FEP) identity introduced by Zwanzig~\cite{Zwanzig1954} in 1954:

-Here $\Delta F = F_B - F_A$ is the Helmholtz free energy difference between two thermodynamic states $A$ and $B$, each connected to a thermal reservoir at inverse temperature $\beta$ and specified by a setting of external parameters $\lambda_A$ and $\lambda_B$.
+Here $\Delta F = F_B - F_A$ is the Helmholtz free energy difference between two thermodynamic states $A$ and $B$, each connected to a thermal reservoir at inverse temperature $\beta$.
 We denote $\vecx$ as a point in the system's configuration space, and define

 with $U_A = U(\vecx; \lambda_A)$ and $U_B = U(\vecx; \lambda_B)$ the energy functions associated with $A$ and $B$.
+The parameters $\lambda_A$ and $\lambda_B$ could, for example, represent coupling coefficients of a particle-particle interaction potential.
 By $\mathbb{E}_A[\cdots]$ we denote an expectation under equilibrium distribution $\rho_A \propto e^{-\beta U_A}$ (and similarly for $B$).
-A procedure for computation of $\Delta F$ via Eq.~(\ref{eq:fep}) is then as follows: A number of samples are first drawn from $\rho_A$, for example via a Monte Carlo chain or Molecular Dynamics simulation.
+A procedure for computation of $\Delta F$ via Eq.~(\ref{eq:fep}) is then as follows: a number of samples are first drawn from $\rho_A$, for example via a Markov chain Monte Carlo or molecular dynamics simulation.
 The change in energy, $\Delta U$, associated with instantaneously switching $\lambda_A \rightarrow \lambda_B$ is then computed, from which an exponential average is taken.
-From a statistical point of view, FEP is an application of Importance Sampling (IS), where $\rho_A$ serves as the proposal distribution\cite{Neal2001,arnaud2001sequential,liu2008montecarlo}.
+From a statistical point of view, FEP is an application of Importance Sampling (IS), where $\rho_A$ serves as the proposal distribution~\cite{Neal2001,arnaud2001sequential,liu2008montecarlo}.

 While Eq.~(\ref{eq:fep}) is exact, the convergence of this estimator for a finite number of samples strongly depends on the degree to which $A$ and $B$ overlap in configuration space~\cite{Pohorille2010:JPCB}.
 Indeed, the dominant contributions to the above expectation will come from samples of $A$ that are typical under $B$, and such contributions become increasingly rare with decreasing overlap~\cite{jarzynski06:PRE}.